-Equipped with some of the best views in town of the Krung Thon Bridge is The Siam Hotel.
-Located in the historic Dusit area of Bangkok and along the Chao Phraya River, The Siam Hotel sits in a prime location for those travelers looking to explore the city.
-It even has its own private barge tour, where guests can explore the capital via the river.
-The riverside accommodation option is equipped with 39 roomy suites and pool villas, with five different types of suites to choose from.
-The rooms aim to provide guests with ultimate comfort, from the super-sized king beds to the personal butler each room is equipped with.
-Each room has its own unique design and concept, graced with oriental furnishings and artwork.
-With seven dining options, a spa, day trips and experiences available for booking, and more, there is seemingly nothing The Siam Hotel does not have.
+The Siam has some of the best views in town of the Krung Thon Bridge.
+Located in the historic Dusit area along the Chao Phraya River, The Siam sits in a prime location for travellers looking to see everything the city has to offer – it even runs a private barge tour, allowing guests to explore the capital via the river.
+The hotel features 39 uniquely designed and spacious suites and pool villas, complete with two twins or a king-size bed plus a personal butler.
+With several dining options, a spa, day trips and experiences available for booking, The Siam seems to have it all.

 Located on the historic Rattanakosin Island, the charming Bangkok Publishing Residence retains the vestige of its former life as the headquarters of a long-gone magazine.
 Publishing paraphernalia from the 20th century is spread out across the property.
 Rooms are fitted with desks and dressed in mahogany tones.
 There’s also a library, a rooftop with a Jacuzzi overlooking the Old Town and a museum that non-guests can only see by appointment.

 Overlooking the sacred Chao Phraya River, Hotel Once Bangkok boasts a modern design and clean lines.
 The rooms contain one-of-a-kind antique pieces, custom-designed furniture and claw-foot bathtubs.
 Some of the more luxurious rooms come with a Jacuzzi set beneath a large Palladian window.
 Enjoy food, cocktails and panoramic views of the river at the Top Knot Rooftop Bar & Restaurant.